alex-l-f/Evaluating-Knowledge-Fusion-and-Reasoning-on-Fuzzy-Knowledge-Graphs/README.md

-Reimplementation of UKGE paper for CMPUT 656
+Repository for CMPUT 656 Project

+Currently just a reimplementation of the [UKGE paper](https://arxiv.org/abs/1811.10667).